Priti Patel Promises to Change the UK Asylum System

 “It’s deeply troubling that our Home Secretary even considered that this immoral and inhumane plan was a serious solution to a humanitarian crisis.
 Our asylum system is descending into chaos.”

-A recent report revealed that despite their focus on illegal immigration, the Home office has not had any up to date figures on the number of illegal immigrants in the UK for at least 15 years.
+A recent report revealed that despite their focus on illegal immigration, the Home office has not had any up-to-date figures on the number of undocumented migrants in the UK for at least 15 years.